Bridport in Dorset

 There are great places to visit near Bridport including some great towns, waterfalls, villages, historic buildings, historic monuments, ancient sites, hills, castles, ruins and airports.

-Don't miss Corfe Castle's castles if visiting the area around Bridport.
+Don't miss Corfe Castle's ruins if visiting the area around Bridport.

 Bridport History